EzheZhezhe/Jupyter_refactoring/blog_post/draft_blog_post.md

 My post is about the first two groups.

-## Harsh reality ##

 I still remember that day when I was tasked with two machine learning models deployment and was handed over an [Untitled4.ipynb](https://twitter.com/vboykis/status/931212461436538881?s=20) with more than 126 cells executed in random order written by a Data Scientist, who has recently left the company.

-## Goal of this post ##
+### Goal of this post ###

 To help Data Scientis write clean and maintenable code in Jupyter notebooks, and make life for Machine Learning, DevOps, Data and Software Engineers a little bit easier.

-### Tip 1 ###
+### Step 1: Sanity check ###

-0. what is the end goal of this notebook , is it EDA , feature engineering, modelling, model evaluation, model tuning or the full package?
+what is the end goal of this notebook , is it EDA , feature engineering, modelling, model evaluation, model tuning or the full package?

+### Step 2: Separate environment ###

-1. start with conda env , link how to use conda env with Jupyter notebook
+start with conda env , link how to use conda env with Jupyter notebook

-2. data --- > load data (create separate func for data loading,
+### Step 3: Meaningful naming ###

-3. variables ---> proper names (show bad examples, good examples and the best ones)
+variables ---> proper names (show bad examples, good examples and the best ones)

-4. do not repeat yourself ----> package code in fucntions or even classes and